-Maintain areas where non-native riparian vegetation were removed in previous years to prevent reestablishment.
-Monitor and maintain previously planted areas to promote establishment and growth of native vegetation.
-Maintenance of restored areas in Landa Park will include the installation of permanent fencing, as needed, to prevent disturbance of restored areas by park visitors.
+Monitor and maintain riparian areas where non-native riparian vegetation was treated/ removed in previous years to prevent re-establishment.
+Monitor and maintain previously planted areas to assess condition of riparian vegetation and promote the establishment/ growth of native vegetation.
+Plant additional native plants, and/ or grasses, as needed, to replace dead plantings or to vegetate bare areas.
+Maintenance of restored areas in Landa Park may include the installation of permanent fencing, as needed, to prevent disturbance of restored areas by park visitors.